-The Ministry of Health in the Repubic of the Marshall Islands wishes to submit the GAPR for 2014.
-In the past years, the Marshall Islands has progressed steadily in implementing its activities towards MDGwith partnership with RMI National Advisory Committee, National and Local Government, Non Government Agencies, and the community.
+The Ministry of Health adheres to its commitment in fighting the epidemic of HIV/AIDS here in the Marshall Islands.
+In the past, we have progress steadily in implementing our activities with partnership with RMI National Advisory Committee, National and Local Government, Non-Government Agencies, and the community.